seanjaw/device_maintenance/README.md

 # Exploratory Data Analysis

 The graph below represents the amount of devices that are checked day by day.
 From the visualization, we can see that as each day passes, there are fewer devices that are being checked.
+There is a notable drop in devices checked in the beginning.
+All of the data recorded is within one year from 11/02/2015 to 01/01/2015.

 <img width="463" alt="Screen Shot 2019-12-05 at 12 07 10 PM" src="https://user-images.githubusercontent.com/29358337/70269729-cd2b9300-1757-11ea-9879-430ad1082054.png">